-Dispersant use Dispersant Tes ting & Approval Dispersant Application Dispe ersant Stoc kpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill dispersants is allowed in Poland, following prior official authorisation from the Director of one of the three regional Maritime Offices.
-There is no specified contact point regarding the use of dispersants: the Director of one of the 3 regional Maritime Offices or the official enquiry contact point - the Department of Maritime and Inland Waters Administration in the Ministry of Infrastructure- could be contacted None / No standard dispersant testing procedures are in place in Poland None / No standard dispersant approval scheme is in place.
-Poland would consider the use of any dispersant (concentrates type 2 or 3) which has been accepted for use in at least 2 Bonn Agreement Contracting Parties and which has been subjected to at least 2 procedures for toxicity testing List of approved dispersants: None / No list of approved dispersants exists Vessel application: Limited vessel dispersant application capability is available.
-A portable spray unit VIKOMA VIKOSPRAY 1000 is placed in Swinoujscie on board vessel CZESLAW II Aircraft application: No aircraft dispersant application capability is available in Poland The Maritime Search and Rescue Service (SAR) which is responsible for pollution combating activities, owns the portable spray unit VIKOMA VIKOSPRAY 1000.
-This unit is equipped with four spray lances with a capacity of 40 LPM connected by 10 metres hoses to the power unit, which allows continuous chemicals to water dosage Very limited amount for use within ports: 200k of dispersant "SINTAN" At the SAR base in Swinoujscie Annual
+Dispersant use Dispersant Test ting & Approval Dispersant Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill disper- sants is allowed in Poland, following prior official authorisation from the Director of one of the three regional Maritime Offices.
+There is no specified contact point regarding the use of dispersants: the Director of one of the three regional Maritime Offices or the official enquiry contact point - the Department of Maritime and Inland Waters Adminis- tration in the Ministry of Infrastructure- could be contacted None / No standard dis- persant testing procedures are in place in Poland None / No standard dis- persant approval scheme is in place.
+Poland would consider the use of any dispersant (concentrates type 2 or 3) which has been accepted for use in at least two Bonn Agreement Contracting Parties and which has been subjected to at least two procedures for toxicity testing Vessel application: Limited vessel dispersant application capability is available.
+A portable spray unit VIKOMA VIKOSPRAY 1000 is placed in Swinou- jscie on board vessel Czeslaw II Aircraft application: No aircraft dispersant application capability is available in Poland The Maritime Search and Rescue Service (SAR) which is responsible for pollution combating activities, owns the portable spray unit VIKOMA VIKOSPRAY 1000.
+This unit is equipped with four spray lances with a capacity of 40 LPM con- nected by 10 metres hoses to the power unit, which al- lows continuous s to water dosage Very limited amount for use within ports: 200 k of dispersant "SINTAN" At the SAR base in Swinoujscie Annual